dbuscaglia/codepath_android_project1/README.md

 SimpleInstagram is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

-Time spent: 7 hours spent in total
+Time spent: ~8 hours spent in total.
+Hard to tell as it was split up over 3 days.

 ## User Stories